crutchy-/push_server/README.md

 ## using

-set listening port of server to 9001

-as non-root user (from /var/include/vhosts/default/inc/push_server/ directory):
+as non-root user (from repo directory):
 ````
 wstest -m fuzzingclient -s fuzzingclient.json
 ````